krootjes/PUIPR/README.md

 # PUIPR
-Plex User IP Registration that gathers data from Tautulli REST API
+Plex User IP Registration that gathers data from Tautulli RESTful API and stores it within an onboard Postgres18 database.